Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 Because discrimination and sexual harassment frequently involve interactions between persons that are not witnessed by others, reports of discrimination or sexual harassment cannot always be substantiated by additional evidence.
 Lack of corroborating evidence or "proof" should not discourage individuals from reporting discrimination or sexual harassment under this policy.
 However, individuals who knowingly make false reports or submit false information during the complaint process may be subject to disciplinary action under the applicable institution and Board of Regents disciplinary procedures.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.

-- Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a complaint proceeding under this part does not constitute retaliation prohibited under Section VII(M)(1), provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+Charging an individual with a code of conduct violation for making a materially false statement in bad faith during a complaint proceeding under this part does not constitute retaliation prohibited under Section VII(M)(1), provided, however, that a determination regarding responsibility alone, is not sufficient to conclude that any party made a materially false statement in bad faith.